 If you’re serious about stress free productivity you should seriously consider using Evernote in conjunction with Getting things Done (GTD)

-Learn All the Expert Tips in just 24 hours and take charge of Your life, with Evernote Essentials!
+Unleash Evernote's Real Power in just 24 hours and take charge of Your clutter, with Evernote Essentials!